openstack-archive/openstack-virtual-baremetal/doc/source/host-cloud/prepare.rst

    .. note:: os_shutdown_timeout=5 is to avoid server shutdown delays since
              since these servers won't respond to graceful shutdown requests.

-   .. note:: On a UEFI enabled openstack cloud, to boot the baremetal instances
-             with uefi (instead of the default bios firmware) the image should be created with the parameters --property="hw_firmware_type=uefi".

 #.
 Upload a CentOS 7 image for use as the base image::